aboutaaron/aboutaaron.github.com/projects.md

 title: Projects
 ---

-### Code
+### Projects

-* [__The SF Appeal__](http://sfappeal.com) - I worked and with long time friend and Appeal founder Eve Batey to bring her online newspaper into 2013.
+* [__The SF Appeal__](http://sfappeal.com) - I worked with long time friend and Appeal founder Eve Batey to bring her online newspaper into 2013.
 Taking a WordPress theme template, we gutted it and made something that I personally think looks pretty sweet.

 * [__Proper Coffee__](http://aboutaaron.com/proper-coffee) - A Backbone app that displays proper ratios for espresso drinks.
 This app combines my love of coffee with my love of code.
 Though without a backend, the app looks pretty cool (to me anyway).
 Take a look.
 [Source on Github](http://github.com/aboutaaron/proper-coffee).